Men’s EHF Euro 2020

 Liseberg Amusement Park, October–November

 To celebrate Halloween at Liseberg Amusement Park has become a tradition for many.
 Cosy, fun – and scary.
-During the same period, the entire city of Gothenburg is transformed into a cosy autumn city with seasonal activities and markets.
+During the same period, the entire city of Gothenburg is transformed into a magical autumn city with seasonal activities and markets.

 Read more about Halloween at Liseberg.